 Naturist Spa Circuit

-Well if the weather is great outside to enjoy the nude beaches, just take it inside at the Almuñecar Playa Senator.
+Well if the weather is great outside to enjoy the Costa Tropical nude beaches, just take it inside at the Almuñecar Playa Senator.
 Located at the Playa Senator Hotel on San Cristobal Beach, you can enjoy a little time at the spa circuit without the hassle of a bathing suit.
 This is offered the 2nd Thursday each month from 17:00 – 21:00, for the spa circuit.
+This can be your own slice of naturist paradise indoors, offering a several pools, saunas, jacuzzis, steam rooms, lemon pool, stone walk and more.

-If you aren’t quite sure if clothing optional is your thing, read how a local couple (okay it was us), gave it a try with their Naturist Experiment.
+If you aren’t quite sure if clothing optional is your thing, read how a local couple (okay it was us), gave it a try with their Naturist in Spain Experiment.